MischaU8/yumyum/display/outliner-collapse-all-groups_43_SZgTZ_xc.md

 Version:
 Uploaded: 2023-05-18

-yum yum Floyd here with a quick look at collapsing all groups in the outliner in
+You can collapse individual [[groups]] in the [[outliner]] by clicking the small carrot next to the category name.
+Use the carrot in the top right of the outliner to collapse all groups.

-Plasticity you can collapse individual groups in the outliner by clicking the small carrot next to the category name use the carrot in the top right of the outliner to collapse all grooves this can be a handy feature to reduce visual noise while creating
+This can be a handy feature to reduce visual noise while creating.